Echidna-Pentest/Echidna/README.md

 - Start the servers on your Kali Linux system.
 - Start the servers in docker containers on your Linux system.

-Execute "sudo install.sh", or execute the commands below to install manually.
+Execute "sh ./install.sh", or execute the commands below to install manually.

 ### Install Node.js